Schrader and Presta Valves

 Meet the Presta valve.
 This is the one that causes bike riders to throw their hands up in exasperation on the first encounter.

 When you remove the cap from the Presta valve, you will see a pointy tip with a small brass lockring snugged down around it.
 To open the valve in order to add or release air, you must loosen this ring by turning it counterclockwise.
 Don't worry, the ring will not come off.
-But now the valve is open, and you can test it by pressing on the tip with your finger to release some air.
+Once you have loosened it, the valve is open, and you can test it by pressing on the tip with your finger to release some air.

 You'll have to complete one more step to pump air into the tire.
 With the valve in the open position, as shown, place a Presta adapter on the valve by screwing it onto the tip: